Log canonical models of foliated surfaces: Boundedness of log canonical models

 \item We consider the $\bQ$-Cartier divisor

 Since $i(\sG)(K_\sG+D)$ is Cartier, we can fix an $\alpha$, which only depends on the Hilbert function $\chi(mK_\sF)$, such that for any irreducible curve $C$, we have

 By Theorem~\ref{va_eff}, $K_Y+\lceil L\rceil = \alpha i(K_Y)(K_Y+ 4i(\sG)(K_\sG+D))$ separates points and tangents.
-Hence by Theorem~\ref{sep}, it is very ample.
+Hence, by Theorem~\ref{sep}, it is very ample.

 \item \textit{Claim.} The set of surfaces $X$ where $(X, \sF) \in \cS_P$ forms a bounded family. \begin{pf} Let $\varphi : Y \rw \bP^N$ be an embedding defined via $|K_Y + L|$.
-We may assume that $N$ is minimal in the sense that $\varphi(Y)$ is not contained in any hyperplane of $\bP^N$ .
-In this case, it is known that
+We may assume that $N$ is minimal in the sense that $\varphi(Y)$ is not contained in any hyperplane of $\bP^N$.
+In this case, it is known (for a reference, see \cite[Proposition 0]{eisenbud1987varieties}) that

 By \cite[Lemma 3.5]{hacon2021birational}, we know that $\gamma K_{\sF}-K_{X}$ is pseudo-effective for

 which is bounded in terms of $\chi(mK_\sF)$.
 Thus,

 which is bounded in terms of $\chi(mK_\sF)$.
 Therefore $N$ is also bounded.